Beautiful yogis and yoginis,

 The belly draws in,

-Eyes wide open and invite some rolls onto your wrists so we can warm them up and protect them.
+And invite some rolls onto your wrist so you can warm them up and protect them.

 Most vital and important force when it comes to release stress,